Stride & Prejudice

-Stride & Prejudice is an endless running game developed by No Crusts Interactive and directed by Carla Engelbrecht Fisher.
+Stride & Prejudice is a 2013 endless runner game developed and published by No Crusts Interactive.
 It is based on the 1813 novel Pride and Prejudice by Jane Austen.
-Players control Austen's character Elizabeth Bennett in a two-dimensional perspective as she runs along the words in the novel's text, tapping the touchscreen to jump whenever a gap appears.
-Players can either choose to play until they fall or play endlessly regardless of falling.
+The player controls Austen's character Elizabeth Bennett in a two-dimensional perspective as she runs along the words in the novel's text, tapping the touchscreen to jump whenever a gap appears.
+The player can either choose to play until they fall or play endlessly regardless of falling.
 Fisher designed the game with the intention of creating a gateway to both game players and book readers, as well as to celebrate the 200th anniversary of Pride and Prejudice.
 It has received a generally positive reception for the cleverness of the concept, though reviewers were also critical of the constant pace of the reading and the relative difficulty involved in retaining information.

 Gameplay

 Players control Elizabeth Bennett, the protagonist of Jane Austen's Pride and Prejudice, from a two-dimensional perspective.
-Elizabeth automatically runs along the text of the book.
+Elizabeth automatically runs along the text of the book, which serves as platforms for her to run on.
 Players must prevent Elizabeth from falling off of words by tapping the screen to jump over gaps in the text.
 Stride & Prejudice has two modes of play: Survival mode, where players see how far they can get in the story before Elizabeth falls, and Reader mode, where players can play endlessly with infinite attempts.
 The game's scrolling speed can be increased or decreased and the color of the text and background can be changed.